RascalSoftware/RAT/docs/source/ADR.rst

 ------------

-MATLAB coder is a fantastic way to do this task, especially with great technical support from MathWorks.
-I\ **mproved speed but introduced a little bit of complexity to the code.** This could be a stable, long-standing approach to converting MATLAB code to C++, but more efficient converters could be on their way, especially with OpenAI’s
+MATLAB coder is a fantastic way to do this task, especially with great technical support from MathWorks. **Improved speed but introduced a little bit of complexity to the code.** This could be a stable, long-standing approach to converting MATLAB code to C++, but more efficient converters could be on their way, especially with OpenAI’s